Frequently Asked Questions

 - Foreign Source Income/Foreign Tax Paid

-Capital gains and losses are generated when securities are sold.
-Generally, when a security is sold for more than the price at which it was purchased, a capital gain results.
+The sale or exchange of securities (including mutual fund shares) generally results in a capital gain or loss.
+When a security is sold for more than the price at which it was purchased, a capital gain results.
 When a security is sold for less than its purchase price, a capital loss results.

 Short-term capital gains are capital gains earned on the sale of securities (including mutual fund shares) held for 1 year or less.
 When a fund distributes its short-term capital gains, these amounts will be reported to you as an Ordinary Dividend in Box 1a of Form 1099-DIV, and will be taxable at ordinary income tax rates.